Tips & Tricks - Microsoft Exchange - Set out of office message

 The "Programming, default language only" option is selected on the "Options" tab.
 The script is performed when the page is loaded in the browser and states whether an out of office message has been activated or not.

-The text of the out-of-office message can be entered in the browser on the "Change status" page.
-You will also find the "Active" checkbox here.
-Neither input element requires a data field link.
+The text for the out of office message can be defined in the browser on the "Change status" page.
+The page also contains the checkbox "Activated".
+Neither of these edit elements requires a data field link.

 A VM file with the name "outOfOffice.vm" was created on the page using the "VTL Include" element.
 The file contains the following script: